 Age and Health Status

 Older adults and individuals with underlying health conditions are at higher risk of experiencing severe complications from COVID-19.
 If you have concerns about the health status of your relatives, it’s important to have a conversation with them about their comfort levels and take appropriate precautions.
-(See Also: Is Tijuana Safe To Visit 2025?
-Truth Revealed)
+(See Also: Is it Safe to Visit Cuba Right Now?
+The Latest Travel Updates)

 Local Transmission Rates